ChunyuanLI/DiscoGAN/README.md

    - Tensorflow 1.0
    - Others

-### 2-GMM to 5-GMM
+### 5-GMM to 2-GMM

-This is a toy dataset, with domain A as 2-component GMM, and domain B as 5-component GMM.
+The demo is tested a toy dataset, with domain A as 2-component GMM, and domain B as 5-component GMM.
+It can be easily extended to other GMM settings, and real dataset.

 To train: